ShiningCrystal-Team/ancientemerald-dx/README.md

+### This readme contains 2 sections, one for aaaaaa123456789's original project, and one for AE REBORN

 # 16-bit index expansion for Crystal

 This repository contains a modified Pokémon Crystal game, updated to handle 16-bit indexes.
 The main goal of this